LevanNamicheishvili/Book_Management/README.md

 Handle book returns and update availability status accordingly.
 Generate overdue reports to help with book management.
 Basic authentication system to ensure secure access for librarians.
 This project provides a user-friendly interface with menu options for easy navigation and utilizes file handling to store and retrieve data.
-It demonstrates the use of modular programming and structuring code effectively...
+It demonstrates the use of modular programming and structuring code effectively.